• Fall Recipes

 Place the carrots on a lined baking tray.
 Drizzle with olive oil and sprinkle over the sweet paprika.
 Roast the carrots for 30 minutes, or until fork tender (image 2).
 Set aside to cool.

-carrots and tahini in a blender cup.
+carrots and tahini in a blender cup labelled number three.

 💭 Recipe tips and notes

-• Check that the carrots are fork tender and cook for a little longer if required.
+• Check that the roasted carrots are fork tender and cook for a little longer if required.
 They need to be soft in order to blend with the other ingredients.

 • Adjust the amount of garlic and paprika to taste preference.